 This article was written by consultants we collaborate within our firm’s cybersecurity program.
 Some of this will not apply to you personally because it applies to us as a firm, but we believe you may find some of the information helpful.

-Freezing and unfreezing your credit can easily be done online through the following links, or by calling the institutions listed below and following a teleprompt.
+Easily freeze or unfreeze your credit online through the following links, or by calling the institutions listed below and following a teleprompt.

 Some things to be aware of: If you place a freeze through any of these institutions, save all PINs.
 Experian and Innovis will mail these to you, while Equifax and TransUnion give the option of e-delivery or mailed delivery during online enrollment.
-These PINs are needed to temporarily or permanently lift any freezes in the future.
+Temporarily or permanently lift any freezes in the future with these PINs.